Title: Katawa Shoujo

 “Shicchan has a way of manipulating people.
 Sometimes she wants to, and sometimes she doesn’t really, but it happens anyway.
 And sometimes I’m just not sure…exactly which one it is.”

 Close friends with Shizune, she acts as her interpreter and her assistant for student council duties.
 Incessantly bubbly and happy-go-lucky, she has trouble grasping appropriate behavior in social situations, paying no attention to her surroundings and speaking her mind as she pleases.

-Whimsical and romantic one moment, intense and somber the next, every piece is unique, befitting each scene.
-While piano is the main instrument, the range of emotions conveyed is so vast that the lack of variety is never tiresome.
-Considering that most amateur games’ background music is often woefully generic and grating, the powerful weight of every track is a strikingly pleasant contrast.
-The lack of voices is to be expected, but rather than considering it to be a blight, it’s perfectly clear that soundtrack could have hardly been further improved.
+Whimsical and romantic one moment, intense and somber the next: every piece is unique, befitting each scene.
+Considering that most amateur games’ background music is often woefully generic and grating, the powerful weight of every track is a wonderful contrast.
+However, while the use of piano as the main instrument is pleasant, the lack of variety does grow a bit tiresome.
+The lack of voices is to be expected, but it hardly detracts from the overall audio presentation.